mntshoana/tradebot/README.md

 ````
 qmake ../src -spec macx-xcode
 ````

-Note: I have not included the header file with the login credentials, you will need to add your own.
-I have also not included the .csv data file used to store any downloaded ticks by this code, as this way of storing data is not optimimal.
-Changes will be made, but should you choose to run this code, know that it will not save any ticks without having a .csv file in the data folder.
-Remember to provide this path in the "TradeBot.cpp" file, line 2.
-You will also need to upadte the main.pro file with the location for your libcurl, (i.e, include paths, libs).
+Note: A few files have been excluded from the repository.
+ - A header file containing the login credentials has been excluded.
+ - The .csv file which stores any offline tick data is also not included.
+The source code will refer to the location using an absolute path defined using #define CSV_FILE_PATH.
+Note that changing this path will still not save any ticks, not without having a .csv file that exists in that location.
+ - You will also need to upadte the main.pro file with the location for your libcurl, (i.e, include paths, libs).